page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 What types of accounts does the Funded Trader offer?

-The Funded Trader has four different types of account to choose from.
+The Funded Trader has five different types of account to choose from.
 The Rapid account, Standard account, and Royal account all have two-step evaluations, while the Knights account offers a one-step evaluation and no minimum trading days.
+There’s also something with a dragon, but I’m not going to take the time to look into it.
 All, of course, can lead to funded trading accounts should you pass the challenge.

 What trading platforms and brokers does the Funded Trader use?